Stormz4/group20-EzShop/Deliverables/DesignAssessmentDocument.md

 # Summary analysis
 The main differences between the two designs are regarding the 0-1 relationships and regarding the hierarchy of Balance Operations:
-- We thought that having two different classes for Position and LoyaltyCard was not useful, and for that reason we included them respectively into ProductType and Customer.
+- We thought that having two different classes for Position and LoyaltyCard was not useful, and for that reason we included them respectively into EZProductType and EZCustomer.
-- In order to follow the API, we have decided to not extend BalanceOperations anymore in the following classes: Order, SaleTransaction, ReturnTransaction.
+- In order to follow the API, we have decided to not extend EZBalanceOperations anymore in the following classes: EZOrder, EZSaleTransaction, EZReturnTransaction.

-Also, in the design delivered on April 30th we didn't include the SQLiteDB class and we did not plan to implement interfaces in every leaf class, which is now the class.
-We didn't plan to add TicketEntry neither, which is now present in order to implement the associated interface.<br/>
+Also, in the design delivered on April 30th we didn't include the SQLiteDB class, and we did not plan to implement interfaces in every leaf class, which is now the class.
+We didn't plan to add EZTicketEntry neither, which is now present in order to implement the associated interface.<br/>
 For simplicity, we replaced Enums with constants.

 Weaknesses: